Prajwal-Kulakarni/VoiceAssistant/README.md

 ## About This Project

 This project is created for learning and demonstration purposes.
-It helps understand speech recognition, voice interaction, and automation using Python.
+It helps understand speech recognition, voice interaction using Python.